MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-microsoft-test-framework-for-cpp.md

 ---
-title: "How to use the Microsoft Unit Testing Framework for C++ | Microsoft Docs" ms.custom: "" ms.date: "11/04/2017" ms.reviewer: ""
+title: "How to: use the Microsoft Unit Testing Framework for C++ | Microsoft Docs" ms.custom: "" ms.date: "11/04/2017" ms.reviewer: ""